-After you decide on a real estate agent, you and your agent should come up with a plan of action.
-It should include a timeline, from the pricing of your house and getting it listed on MLS to open houses.
+After you decide on a real estate agent, you and your agent should come up with a plan of action for how to sell your house.
+It should include a timeline, from the pricing of your house and getting it listed on MLS to personal showings.
 You and your agent should be on the same page at all times and a plan of action will help ensure that.

 - Deep clean your house: Nothing turns off buyers more than an unclean bathroom.
 That is also true for the rest of your house.
 Now more than ever is the time to wash your windows, windowsills, and scrub your grimy glass shower doors.

 - Add white accents: White accents such as flowers or towels in the bathroom create a sense of welcome cleanliness.

 - Arrange furniture: You don’t have to necessarily rent furniture to stage your home.
 You can most likely use what you have.
 The key is to limit the number of furniture pieces in any one room.
 Then arrange them in a way that’s inviting to people as they enter the room.